 Want to create metrics but not sure where to start?
 This article focuses on custom metrics and includes some introductory information and data design suggestions to help you on your journey.

 With PowerMetrics, you can:

 - Keep track of your performance over time and compare current to historical data.
 We retain your historical data by storing the latest records every time your data is refreshed, gradually building up your data history.

 - Gain insights into your data through interactive exploration.
 Dig into your data by adding one or more metrics to Explorer.
-Try out different visualization types, applying various date ranges, and choosing unique ways to segment and filter your data.
+Try out different visualization types, apply various date ranges, and choose unique ways to segment and filter your data.
 It’s quick and easy and you can see the impact of your choices as you experiment and explore.

 - What business questions do you want to answer?

 No matter what metric you're interested in, make sure you select a data source and dimensions (columns) that include the data you’ll need.

 Once you know the questions you want to answer, then:

 - Consider your data source.

 Take a few minutes to identify the columns from your data source that you’ll use for the metric value, the dimensions to segment the data by, and the time dimension.
 These are the columns from the data source that are stored in your metrics at each refresh.

 Consider how you could refine your raw data to optimize it for building metrics.
 Before modelling your data source, take a look at the data design tips described below.

 Data design tips

 Here are a few data design best practices:

 - Time and history are key to the value of using PowerMetrics.
 To fully appreciate this feature, when creating metrics, choose a data source that includes historical data.